-Welcome to this site dedicated to the Irish Museum of Modern Art (Irish: Músaem Nua-Ealaíne na hÉireann) run by a company in Perth, Australia.
+Welcome to this site dedicated to the Irish Museum of Modern Art (Irish: Músaem Nua-Ealaíne na hÉireann) run by a web development company in Perth.

 The Irish Museum of Modern Art is the primary national institution in Ireland for the collection, organization and exhibition of modern art.
 The art is displayed through a variety of often-changing exhibitions.
 A lot of the art displayed at the Museum is from the Museum’s own collection, though the Museum maintains a policy of hosting many visiting exhibitions throughout the year.